Renting a home

 You can only obtain a residence certificate for another person if you have written authorisation from that person.

-Start Notification of change of address to the national registration office
+Start Notification of change of address to the Civil Registration Office

 If you want to change your Danish address, you have to inform the authorities.
 This can be done online via the online service you activate by clicking Start.
 Before you can use the online service you need to have MitID.